FAQs

 How large is EE?

-As of our Spring 2024 update, EE provided access to 79,254 letters and documents written or received by 10,232 correspondents.
+As of our Autumn 2024 update, EE provided access to 79,254 letters and documents written or received by 10,232 correspondents.
 Additional content is being added regularly.

 Why are letters displayed individually rather than as in the original print edition?